ramk13/rgtuner/README.md

 rgtuner is a program to 'tune' bots for robotgame.org by modifying one variable at a time, throwing versions of a bot with different possible values for the variable against specified bots. rgtuner is not an optimizer in the usual definition.
 It runs a matrix of variants of the original file and scores each variant by average scoring margin.

 Because of the variance present in Robot Game you'll need to run a decent number of matches (minimum 10, probably closer to 25) for each case to get a reasonable sample.
 Even with that many matches there is still significant variance in scoring margin.
 Depending on the options you choose, the tuner can take a VERY long time to run.
 It gives an indication of this as it's running.
+Because of the variance, rgtuner won't do a good job of fine tuning for cases that are very similar to each other.
+It does use the same set of seeds for each case compared, so if you run the whole optimization twice you should get similar results.

 Included is an example bot, a version of Sfpar.